kirschbaum-development/laravel-actions/README.md

 ### Dependency Injection

-You can even injection actions as a dependency with your app!
+You can even inject Actions as a dependencies inside your application!

 ```php
 use Kirschbaum\Actions\Contracts\Actionable;